 Przemyslaw J. Moskal, Ph.D.

 Born in Poland, Przemyslaw Moskal moved to the U.S. in 1990.
 In 2003 he graduated with a master’s degree from Tisch School of the Arts, NYU and in 2011 he earned his doctorate in Film Art from the National Higher School of Film, Television and Theatre in Łódź, Poland under the supervision of Prof. Stanisław Szymański.
-Currently, he holds a position of an Assistant Professor at the Digital Media Arts Program, Canisius College in Buffalo, NY.
+Currently, he holds a position of Associate Professor at Canisius College in Buffalo, NY where he directs the Digital Media Arts Program.
 In 2003 he received grants from New York State Council on the Arts and Lower Manhattan Cultural Council for his project Virtual and Real: K-Dron and Light.
 In 2005 The ChronoScope designed for the Times Square Centennial received Honorable Mention Award from I.D.
 Magazine Annual Design Review in interactive category.
-His interactive, digital art works have been exhibited in the U.S., Poland, France, England, Portugal, Brazil, Thailand and Germany.
+His interactive, digital art works have been exhibited in the U.S., Poland, France, England, Portugal, Brazil, Thailand, China and Germany.
 You may visit his artist web site at www.laksom.com

 Biography will be available soon.